hito-xyz/docs/Hito User's Guide/README.md

 [Back to top](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#users-guide-to-your-beta-hito-hardware-wallet)

-## V. 	How To transfer crypto from the beta Hito hardware wallet to your software wallet ##
+## V. 	How to transfer crypto from the beta Hito hardware wallet to your software wallet ##

 1. Open the Hito app at [app.hito.dev](https://app.hito.dev/)
 2. Enter the address you want to transfer to (copy and paste)